-Volunteered Information Collected on the Website.
-Website Visitors may contact us in a variety of ways, including, without limitation, by completing the Web Forms described in the table below.
+Visitors of the Website may contact us in a variety of ways, including, without limitation, by completing the web forms described in the table below.
 Contact information, such as name, address, email addresses and/or phone number, is typically provided when using these methods.
-This information is used to provide the services that are requested by the Website Visitor (e.g. to respond to your request for further information about us or our services, to send you a newsletter or White Paper if you request them, to send you free software, etc.).
+This information is used to provide the services that are requested by the visitor of the Website (e.g. to respond to your request for further information about us or our services, to send you a newsletter or white paper if you request them, etc.).
 We do not sell your name to an independent third party.

-Zscaler is a data processor which processes web traffic on behalf of its client who is the data controller.
-Clients contract with Zscaler to deliver such web traffic security services.
+Zscaler is a data processor which processes web traffic on behalf of its customer who is the data controller.
+Customers contract with Zscaler to deliver web traffic security services.
 The term data controller is defined in US Safe Harbor and EU privacy legislation as the natural or legal person, public authority, agency or any other body which alone or jointly with others determines the purposes and means of the processing of personal data.
 The data controller retains full responsibility for the data with regards to the individual(s) concerned.
-The term data processor means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the controller.
+The term data processor means a natural or legal person, public authority, agency or any other body which processes personal data on behalf of the data controller.

 Zscaler complies with the U.S.-EU Safe Harbor Framework and the U.S.-Swiss Safe Harbor Framework as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union member countries and Switzerland.
 Zscaler has certified that it adheres to the Safe Harbor Privacy Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement.
 To learn more about the Safe Harbor program, and to view Zscaler’s certification, please visit http://www.export.gov/safeharbor/